TheRealJackiBoi/TSCourse/README.md

+# TSCourse
-Exercises for our typescript course for Datamatiker at CPH Business
+This is the exercises for our typescript course for Datamatiker at CPH Business